Best Bike Racks of 2021

 To evaluate durability, we used each rack as much as humanly possible.
 By our logic, this repeated use gave us real insight into the durability of each rack.
 Also, we tested on rowdy roads with some pretty darn heavy bikes to see if any bike rack would falter.

 From a durability standpoint, the 1 Up USA Heavy Duty Quick Rack stood out to our test team with a robust, if not overbuilt, design.
 A claimed weight capacity of 50 pounds per tray means you'll be hard-pressed to overload it.
 The 1 Up also doesn't have any plastic parts; it's constructed entirely of aluminum with stainless steel hardware.
 Despite some unfortunate contact with a tree while backing up that resulted in a bent ratchet mechanism, the Heavy Duty Quick Rack continued to function without issue.
-The aluminum finish of the 1 Up is also worth noting; it may scratch, but there is no paint to chip, and it won't rust, so the overall appearance of the rack doesn't change much over time.
-Both the Kuat NV 2.0 and the Kuat Sherpa are also top-performing products with powder coat finishes that are hard to scratch and resistant to the elements.
+The aluminum finish of the 1 Up is also worth noting; it may scratch, but since there is no paint to chip and it won't rust, the rack's overall appearance doesn't change much over time.
+Both the Kuat NV 2.0 and the Kuat Sherpa are also top-performing products with powder coat finishes that are harder to scratch and resistant to the elements.

 Most hitch racks will have a little play in them.
-This is not ideal for the durability of the hitch, and if it's really loose, the bikes will jostle around.
+This is not ideal for the hitch's durability, and if it's really loose, the bikes will jostle around.
 An effective quick fix is a hitch tightener.